dscho/xkcd/content/comics/2007-9-10-dating-pools.md

 Cueball: I did some analysis of this with the Census Bureau numbers just last weekend.
 Your dating pool actually <u>grows</u> until middle age.
 So don't fret so much!

 [The first chart is labeled "Singles" and is a decreasing graph.
-The second graph is labeled Dating Pool, and is a bell curve.]
+The second graph is labeled Dating Pool, and is a curve with a small rise in the middle.]

 Megan: Did your analysis say anything about the dating prospects of people who spend weekends at home making graphs?